danielpronych/asciidoctest/docs/test.md

 <p><strong>HEADFN</strong>
  - HEADER part of the sundew filename</p>
 <p><strong>SENDER</strong>
- - the sundew filename may end with a string SENDER=<string> in this case the <string> will be the remote filename</p>
+ - the sundew filename may end with a string SENDER=&lt;stringgt; in this case the &lt;stringgt; will be the remote filename</p>
 <p><strong>NONE</strong>
  - deliver with the complete sundew filename (without :SENDER=...)</p>
 <p><strong>NONESENDER</strong>